IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 However, in a geographical DNS load balancing system, different answers are given based upon the locality of the system asking.
 There may also be further layers of round-robin indirection.

-Aside from the list of records being incomplete, the list may have changed between the time that the MUD controller did the lookup and the time that the IoT device does the lookup, and this change can result in a failure for the ACL to match.
+Aside from the list of records being incomplete, the list may have changed between the time that the MUD controller did the lookup and the time that the IoT device did the lookup, and this change can result in a failure for the ACL to match.

-In order to compensate for this, the MUD controller SHOULD regularly perform DNS lookups in order to get never have stale data.
+In order to compensate for this, the MUD controller SHOULD regularly perform DNS lookups in order to never have stale data.
 These lookups must be rate limited to avoid excessive load on the DNS servers, and it may be necessary to avoid local recursive resolvers.
 The MUD controller SHOULD incorporate its own recursive caching DNS server.